OVERLORD (Cooper, 1975)

 Cinematographer John Alcott (best known for his collaborations with Stanley Kubrick on “A Clockwork Orange,” “Barry Lyndon,” and “The Shining”) shoots in a style that perfectly complements the documentary-fiction hybrid.
 Many scenes with Tom hanging out with his fellow soldiers or saying goodbye to his parents feel like kitchen-sink naturalism, but the film sometimes abruptly veers into abstraction (slow-motion, slightly out-of-focus shots of soldiers running) or stops for a meticulously crafted painterly composition: a low-angle shot of Tom peering over a hill with thick white clouds drifting above him (both beautiful and completely unaware of him) is particularly memorable.

-“Overlord” won some festival awards at the time, but failed to pick up American distribution, largely disappearing until it was resuscitated and released about ten years ago.
+“Overlord” won some festival awards at the time, but failed to pick up American distribution, largely disappearing until it was resuscitated and released a few decades later.
 There are numerous British films about soldiers and citizens maintaining a stiff upper lip during wartime; “Overlord” may not be the very best (Powell and Pressburger are tough competition), but it is certainly one of the boldest and most innovative.
 You've never seen anything quite like it.
 Unless you've seen it, of course.
 And with this Blu-ray upgrade of Criterion's previous SD release, there's no reason for you not to.

 The film is presented in its original 1.66:1 aspect ratio.
 Since “Overlord” intercuts a great deal of documentary footage into its narrative material, the video quality can vary from source to source, but I can't imagine anyone being bothered by the slightly degraded or damaged image in some of the war shots.
 The image quality is consistently strong in the material photographed by John Alcott and this high-def transfer brings a lot of detail into sharp relief.
 Black-and-white contrast is meant to be soft and slightly gauzy in most scenes and the 1080p transfer preserves it all with a needed touch of subtlety.